MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 Any existing photo can be selected in the asset view to preview in the HoloLens environment.
 If the current user took the photo, they can also delete that photo in the preview window.

+Currently, captured video playback is not supported in the Dynamics 365 Remote Assist app on HoloLens.

 > [!NOTE]
 > Captured photos and videos are saved both locally to HoloLens and to Common Data Service, where they're viewable from the Dynamics 365 Remote Assist model-driven app.

 ## Next step

-In this tutorial, you learned how to view assets in HoloLens and capture photos to the asset record with spatial markup.
+In this tutorial, you learned how to view assets in HoloLens and capture photos and videos to the asset record with spatial markup.
 In the next tutorial, you'll learn how to review the captured data from the Dynamics 365 Remote Assist model-driven app.

 > [!div class="nextstepaction"]
 > [Review asset captures](./asset-capture-review.md)